SystemsBioinformatics/parcr/README.md

 Please see the package documentation for more examples and explanation.

-Finally, let’s present the result of the parse more concisely using the names of the elements insie the `L` element:
+Finally, let’s present the result of the parse more concisely using the names of the elements inside the `L` element:

 ``` r
 d <- Fasta()(fastafile)[["L"]]